AWilliams17/Servo-IRCBot/README.md

 # Servo-IRCBot
-A Twisted IRC Bot with Command Handling.

-I wrote this IRC bot for fun and giggles.
+A terrible Twisted IRC Bot with Command Handling, written for fun and giggles.

 Included are my Planetside 2 command modules and Gizoogle and Urban Dictionary modules.
-They work, but as noted in the PS2 Modules, you require an API key to use them.
+They were all written a year ago.
+I have absolutely no idea if they work anymore. lol.